 Eventually, everyone had a brick house and felt very safe.
 The world outside of their houses didn’t seem quite as nice as is used to be: the streams were dirty, the air seemed thicker and grayer than they remembered, and there weren’t as many trees as there used to be, but they told themselves that it was okay because everyone had a nice brick house.

-She started to think about building her own house but wondered how to make it better.
-Maybe if it had more fireplaces to keep her warmer in the winter and a fan in every room to cool her down in the summer… Maybe she could install a network of tubes to move air around and make it drier or damper as needed… Or maybe there was a better way to build a house than with brick.
-She asked if there were any other ways to build but was told, “Brick is the best way, this is how it is done.”
+When she got old enough to think about building her own house she wondered how to make it better.
+Maybe if it had more fireplaces to keep her warmer in the winter and a fan in every room to cool her down in the summer… Maybe she could install a network of tubes to move air around and make it drier or damper as needed… Or maybe there was a better way to build a house than to build it with brick.
+She asked everyone she knew if there were any other ways to build but was told, “Brick is the best way, this is how it is done.”

-But she was a stubborn and independent piggy and she began to look around for a better way of building, one that the wolf still couldn’t blow down but that worked a little better and didn’t involve quite so much mining and burning.
+But she was a stubborn and independent piggy and she began to try to invent a better way of building, one that the wolves still couldn’t blow down but that worked a little better and didn’t involve quite so much chopping and burning.
 She saw that the local farmer had lots of straw bales left over from growing wheat, and imagined what fun it would be to just stack up all those bales like big, fuzzy Legos and put a roof on and have a house!
 She told her father her idea.

 “Don’t you remember what happened to your uncle when he built with straw?” he asked.

 While doing this research, she heard about a few modern pioneers living out in the desert who had been experimenting with building with bales.
-So she went and visited them.
-She stayed in a tiny strawbale house that other students had helped to build and fell in love with the not-quite-flat, not-quite-square quiet coziness of it.
+So she visited them.
+She stayed in a tiny strawbale house that other curious visitors had helped to build and fell in love with the not-quite-flat, not-quite-square quiet coziness of it.
 She stayed and helped them build more buildings and, in return, they were generous with their knowledge and she learned a great deal.
-She learned it was not quite as simple as just stacking up the bales: that strawbale houses need a good pair of boots (foundation) and a good hat (roof) and a good coat (plaster).
-She also realized that she needed to know enough about all of the other systems –like plumbing and electricity– that go into building any house.
+She learned that building a strawbale house was not quite as simple as just stacking up the bales: that they need a good pair of boots (foundation) and a good hat (roof) and a good coat (plaster).
+She also realized that she needed to know enough about all of the other systems — like plumbing and electricity– that go into building any house.

 She came back to her hometown full of inspiration and confidence.
 She bought a little piece of land near her father’s house and told him she planned to build her own strawbale house.
 He smiled and wished her luck but told her that, because of his reputation and something called “professional liability,” he couldn’t help her with her project.
 He quietly drew up plans for a nice brick house to build for her when she gave up on this silly straw idea.

 At first, Alice would go to her piece of land and just sit and look.
 She watched how the sun moved across the land and noticed where the wind came from.
-Once she knew her land, she planned a house that fit with the sun and the wind and the land and she began to build.
+Then she planned a house that fit with the sun and the wind and the land and she began to build.
 When the word got out about her project, the neighbors began dropping by with questions.